July 26, 2022

 AEP Recognized as One of America's Best Employers for Women

-To compile the list, Forbes partnered with Statista to survey 50,000 Americans, including 30,000 women, working for businesses with at least 1,000 employees.
-Those surveyed were asked to rate their employer on criteria like working conditions, diversity and the likelihood of recommending their employer to others.
+The list was compiled based on an independent survey of 50,000 U.S. employees, including 30,000 women, working for companies with at least 1,000 employees.
+Participants were asked to rate their employer based on working conditions, salary and wage, diversity and likelihood to recommend their employer to others.
 These responses were then reviewed for potential gender gaps, which were then reflected in the company’s score.
-Female respondents were then asked to rate their organization based on parental leave, discrimination and pay equity.
+Female respondents were then asked to rate their organization based on parental leave, family support, discrimination and pay equity.
 Respondents were also asked to rank their employer based on the share of women in executive roles and nominate other companies based on their diversity efforts.
 The 400 companies that received the highest total scores were named to the list.

-“Attracting, developing and retaining a talented, diverse workforce is an important part of AEP’s business strategy,” said Nicholas K. Akins, AEP’s chairman, president and chief executive officer.
-“This award is a reflection of our ongoing efforts to create a work culture that supports and invests in women, and we’ll continue to develop benefits, policies and programs that enable our female colleagues to excel.”
+“AEP prides itself on attracting and retaining a talented, diverse workforce representative of the communities we serve,” said Nicholas K. Akins, AEP chairman, president and chief executive officer.
+“This award showcases our dedication to building an inclusive, supportive company culture, and we’ll continue to develop programs to support our female colleagues.”